Egmarortiz/holbertonschool-hbnb/part3/README.md

 ## Conclusion
 Part 2 serves as a proof of concept for a clean architecture approach while remaining small enough to not overwhelm beginner devs.

+## Administrator Endpoints

+A JWT token contains an `is_admin` claim.
+Endpoints that create or update users and amenities require this flag to be true.
+Administrators can also modify or delete any place or review, bypassing the normal ownership checks.